 “Then you have to stay here, at least for a few days,” her father told her.
 “There aren’t many troops here right now, though I’ve been worried already, watching the newsnets, and if what you say about Coruscant is true, than it sounds to me like this new Galactic Empire is not going to be like what we’ve known at all.”

 “Rinda retta,” her mother murmured into Noirah’s hair.
-Noirah didn’t know what the expression meant, but the deep pain and despair in her voice, in the Force around her and Noirah’s father, and in Noirah’s own heart, spoke deeper than any words could.
+Her daughter didn’t know what the expression meant, but the deep pain and despair in her voice, in the Force around her and her father, and in Noirah’s own heart, spoke deeper than any words could.

 “Rinda retta,” murmured her mother again.
 “Oih oig, dasos toh eelp.
 How could we have not have seen…?”
 She was crying now; pressed to her mother, Noirah could watch her tears fall.

 “Actually, for Noirah,” her father continued, “it’s a good thing it’s in place already.
 During the war, there have been people, passing through Gillord or even living in Mycan who have felt a desire to cheat this system, and where I work we become aware of certain individuals…well, let’s just say I think I can arrange something.
-It’ll cost us, Eltana, you have to know that.
+It’ll cost us, Eltana; you may have to do another job at that center.
 It will take time too.
 Until then, Noirah, you’ll have to hide here.”